bmmurthum/LeetCode-Problems/Medium/Surrounded-Regions/README.md

 We try to minimize iteration through the `board` while inside `mark_connected()` by keeping track of the total area that encapsulates the "region" that we're looking at, with `min_x`, `max_x` and the rest.
 We update only this area upon this completion.

-We handle edge cases that wouldn't possibly have a "surround" with the following:
+Quickly in the beginning, we handle edge cases that wouldn't possibly have a "surround" with the following:

 ```python
 width = len(board[0])